EduardaSRBastos/portfolio/README.md

-# My Portfolio Website - Eduarda's Portfolio
+# My Portfolio Website - Eduarda's Portfolio (WIP)

 This is my personal portfolio website, where I showcase my skills, projects, and experience as a web developer.
 The website is built using HTML, CSS, and JavaScript, and it is hosted on GitHub Pages at https://github.com/EduardaSRBastos/portfolio/.